2019 Incentive Compensation Report

-Participate in any survey and save $320.
-Click here to see surveys open for participation.
+Participate in any survey and save $320 on 2019 research or 50% on 2020 research publications.
+Click here to participate.

-The 2019 Incentive Compensation Survey provides important data that AEC firms can use to:
+The 2019 Incentive Compensation Report provides important data that AEC firms can use to:

 - Improve the programs in place

 - Start up new plans from scratch

 - Decide which employees should receive which types of bonuses, how often, and at what amounts

 - Find out how firm leaders rate different plans

 - Discover which bonus types have been the most successful for motivating, recruiting, and retaining staff

 - Average amount paid out per signing, referral, performance, and other bonus plans